Sherman0236/Sherman0236.github.io/_posts/2023-04-01-dz-pbo-hiding.md

 Bohemia finally took a stand after years of cheaters abusing such a simple integrity check.
 They implemented more advanced integrity checks which I won't disclose here.

 ## HIDING PBOS IN DAYZ
-DayZ and Arma 3 share little in common.
+DayZ and Arma 3 have little in common.
 DayZ even utilizes the new [Enfusion engine](https://enfusionengine.com/).
 However, a very apparent common denominator is poor security.
-A prime example of this lackluster security is the lack of the updated addon security implemented in Arma's 1.86 update.
+A prime example of this lackluster security is the absence of the updated addon security implemented in Arma's 1.86 update.
 That's right, DayZ never updated their addon security and is still vulnerable to the same PBO hider attacks that Arma 3 was.

 ### IMPLEMENTATION
 The implementation of such a PBO hider for DayZ is *identical* to an implementation for Arma 3 and is [extremely](https://github.com/Sherman0236/PBO-Ninja/blob/main/PBO-Ninja/GUI.cpp#L75) [simplistic](https://github.com/Sherman0236/PBO-Ninja/blob/main/PBO-Ninja/SDK/Engine.cpp#L36).